Director of the ENRL

 Outreach Coordinator

 Denise received her Bachelor’s degree in Psychology with a minor in Spanish from Saint Louis University.
 Prior to her current role, she worked in various clinics as a medical assistant, rehabilitation aide, and patient services representative.
-Her experience working with patients as well as previous research fuel her interest in optimizing mental health outcomes in underrepresented communities.
+Her experience working with patients as well as previous research fuel her interest in optimizing health outcomes in underrepresented communities.

 Brenda Jeng